arumugasami/web-automation/README.md

 This project and be directly run from the command line as well with mvn test command which takes a parameter country.
 -Dcountry=uk as the parameter will run tests on UK site and -Dcountry=us or -Dcountry = (any paramater) will run the test on US site.
-The test data are called out in the testng xml and the testng xml is called inside the POM.
+The test data are called out in the testng xml and supplied as supplied as seperate java class within the project.
+The testng xml is called inside the POM.
 The TestNG report will be present target folder. reporter-output present inside suite folder will show the logs generated.

 ##Tests: